Skip to main content

 Key Takeaways

-• Third-party is mandatory — the minimum fine for driving uninsured is €3,750
+• Third-party is mandatory — the minimum fine for driving uninsured is €3,750 (Article L324-2 of the Road Code).

-• You can cancel after 12 months under the Hamon Law, without fees, at any time
+• You can cancel after 12 months under the Hamon Law, without fees, at any time.

-• Bonus-malus follows you — your no-claims discount stays when switching insurers
+• Bonus-malus follows you — your no-claims discount stays when switching insurers.

-• Non-EU expats should exchange their licence within 12 months of residency
+• Non-EU expats should exchange their licence within 12 months of residency.

 1. Is Car Insurance Mandatory in France?